Sedokina/Teniry.CQRS/Readme.md

 Teniry.CQRS can be used with any database access library, such as Entity Framework, Dapper, etc. But it is recommended to use it with Entity Framework Core, as it provides built-in transactional command handlers support.

+Teniry.CQRS command and query dispatchers are fully implemented using Dependency Injection, and do not use any libraries like MediatR.

 # Installation

 You can install the package via NuGet: